JRMeyer/jrmeyer.github.io/_posts/2016-09-12-Using-built-GMM-model-Kaldi.markdown

 ### mfcc.conf

 Next, you should have a configuration file specifying how to extract MFCCs.
 You need to extract the exact same number of features for this new audio file as you did in training.
-If not, the existing acoustic model and new audio feature vectors will have a different number of parameters.
+If not, the existing GMM acoustic model and new audio feature vectors will have a different number of parameters.
 Comparing these two would be like asking where a 3-D point exists in 2-D space, it doesn't make sense.
 So, you don't need to adjust anything in the config file.
 I used MFCCs, and my config file looks like this:

 {% highlight bash %}
 josh@yoga:~/git/kaldi/egs/kgz/kyrgyz-model/config$ cat mfcc.conf